-The interesting irony is that these areas represent the bulk of the Third World.
+The interesting irony that partly explains why the Southern Hemisphere would survive, is that these areas represent the bulk of the Third World.
 They are less reliant on electricity, and have far fewer tall buildings.
 Yes, their big cities will suffer, but the poorer countryside will probably survive much better than those in wealthier areas of the world.

 The poorest among us will probably survive Ezekiel’s Fire far better than the wealthiest.

 There is an element of justice in that.
 The greatest corruption is among the wealthy.
 The greatest sin.
 The most pornography.
 The most drug use.
 Aside from China, the most abortions.
 The most adultery.
 And the wealthiest Christians are almost always the most corrupt Christians.

 The Christians of wealthy nations are the most corrupt of all Christians.

 There are poor countries with corrupt Christians, but the most corrupt churches in the world are found in North America and Europe.
 And, one of the many reasons why I live in Taiwan, is that I can no longer bear to be a part of the massive corruption in Christian churches in America.
 However, that is a lesser reason.
 The biggest reason why I am here in Taiwan is evangelism.